Post-and-plank: North American history

 Some researchers believe this building method was introduced to the United States by Alpine-Alemannic Germans or Swiss, and to by French fur trappers working for the Hudson's Bay Company.
-And, Others, who have studied the development house building in New France believe that the method was developed endemically in Canada as a local adaption of the half-timbered house, spreading from Québec to the Pacific through the Hudson's Bay Company.
+Others who have studied the development house building in New France believe that the method was developed endemically in Canada as a local adaption of the half-timbered house, spreading from Québec to the Pacific through the Hudson's Bay Company.
 The Hudson's Bay Company adopted this style for most of its outposts all the way to the Pacific coast.

-Some examples of surviving houses of this structural type are the circa 1809 Cray House in Stevensville, Maryland, 1832 Jacob Highbarger House in Maryland, and the George Diehl Homestead.
+Some examples of surviving houses of this structural type are the circa 1809 Cray House in Stevensville, Maryland, 1832 Jacob Highbarger House in Maryland, and the George Diehl Homestead in Pennsylvania.

-Red River Frame was a popular name for the post-and-plank construction technique used in the Red River Colony in the 19th century.
+Red River frame was a popular name for the post-and-plank construction technique used in the Red River Colony in the 19th century.
 The building style was characterized by a dressed timber structure with a horizontal log infill.
 The spaces between the logs were filled or 'chinked' with clay and straw.
 The exterior would either be whitewashed with a limestone/water plaster mixture, or in later years, the exterior would be covered by board siding.
 This style was popular because it could use smaller trees for logs—the longest trees needed were for the vertical logs.
-The Farm Manager's House at Lower Fort Garry, the William Brown House at the Historical Museum of St James—Assiniboia, the historical Fur Warehouse at Fort St. James National Historic Site of Canada and Riel House in Winnipeg, Manitoba are excellent examples of Red River Frame construction.
+Examples include the Farm Manager's House at Lower Fort Garry, the William Brown House at the Historical Museum of St James—Assiniboia, the historical Fur Warehouse at Fort St. James National Historic Site of Canada and Riel House in Winnipeg, Manitoba.